 - Achieve 5+ A – C grades at GCSE or equivalent

 - Achieve 1+ A – G grades at GCSE or equivalent

-- Make progress between Key Stages in terms of two levels
+- Make progress between Key Stages in terms of two and three levels

 - Achieve their targets as indicated by FFT